 The ECDIS must fill any areas in which there is no installed ENC coverage using area pattern NODATA03, using colour token NODTA.
 These areas are defined as no data areas.

-The indication "refer to an (the) official chart" must be shown if the display includes areas in which there are waters with no ENCs installed (harmonise with S-52 (“exists”)).
+The indication "No ENC Available" must be shown if the display includes areas in which there are waters with no ENCs installed.

 An indication that the mariner must refer to the official chart must also be given whenever line style NONHODAT appears on the display, or whenever the display is comprised of other than ENC data as specified by Section 9.1.1.

-Limit of HO S-101 data and data from non-HO sources [could apply to all products]
+Limit of official S-101 data and non official S-101 data

-The limit of HO S-101 data on the graphical index defines the limit of HO ENC coverage.
-The definition of HO data as opposed to HO data is contained in C-12.1.1
+The limit of official S-101 data on the graphical index defines the limit of official ENC coverage.
+The definition of official data as opposed to non official data is contained in 9.1.1

-The appearance of the “No data” colour (colour token NODTA) and NODATA03 area fill (see C-15.3.1) will indicate the end of HO data.
+The appearance of the “No data” colour (colour token NODTA) and NODATA03 area fill (see 12.5.1) will indicate the end of official data.

-If non-HO chart data is shown on the ECDIS display, its boundary must be demarcated by the line style NONHODAT.
-Note that the NONHODAT line style is a “one-sided” line and the boundary of the non-HO data must be drawn according to S-101 rules to ensure that the diagonal stroke of the line is on the non-HO data side of the line.
-The non-HO data boundary indicated by the NONHODAT line style serves to separate ENC data from non-HO chart information.
+If non-official chart data is shown on the ECDIS display, its boundary must be demarcated by the line style NONHODAT.
+Note that the NONHODAT line style is a “one-sided” line and the boundary of the non official data must be drawn according to S-101 rules to ensure that the diagonal stroke of the line is on the non official data side of the line.
+The non official data boundary indicated by the NONHODAT line style serves to separate official ENC data from non official chart information.

 Limits of other S-100 product data

-The ‘no data’ and ‘non-HO data’ requirements for S-57 and S-101 ENCs are described in C-15.3.1 and C-15.3.2 respectively.

-For all other supported data products, it must be possible for the mariner to be able to individually select for display the “no data” areas and “non-HO data” boundaries.
-The display for each supported data product must be graphically differentiated.
+For all other supported data products, it must be possible for the mariner to be able to individually select for display the “no data” areas and “non official data” boundaries.
+The display for each supported data product must be differentiated.

 For gridded data, the no-data area limits do not need to demarcate areas within the grid extent which are covered by fill values.